 What is RC&D?

 The Resource Conservation and Development (RC&D) program was authorized by Public Law 97-98 in 1962 and is administered by the USDA Natural Resources Conservation Service (NRCS).
 The program was given permanent authorization with the Farm Security and Rural Investment Act of 2002 (The Farm Bill).
+Although the Program was defunded with the April 15, 2011 budget bill, many of the over 300 RC&D Councils remain to serve their residents and communities in their coverage areas.

 The purpose of the RC&D Program is to encourage and improve the capability of volunteer, locally elected and civic leaders in designated RC&D areas to plan and carry out projects for resource conservation and community development.
 RC&D priorities are set by area residents to meet their needs.